Genhis/KRPC.MechJeb/README.md

 find the relevant file in the release archive and link it with your project.
 4. Happy coding!

+Although all examples have been tested using **kRPC v0.4.8** and **MechJeb v2.8.3.0**, I do support upcoming versions, so please create a new issue if something doesn't work for you.

 ## Getting started

 - Documentation for